Raymond D. Bowman

 In 1951, he married an English woman named Margaret Alderson, but they soon divorced.
 By the early 1950s, he was an entertainment agent and represented several "world" music and jazz artists through his business called "West Coast Artists," which was located on Franklin Avenue in Hollywood.
 Among them were jazz pianist Marv Jenkins, flamenco guitarists Clark Allen and Rene Heredia, and Balinese dancer Devi Dja.
 He even managed boxing legend Elbert S. "Turkey" Thompson for a while.
-During this time he also served as adjutant and as a member of the Executive Committee at the Hollywood Post 43 of the American Legion on Highland Avenue from the mid-1950s until 1965.
-He was quite interested and active in veterans affairs.
+During this time, he also served as adjutant and as a member of the executive committee at the Hollywood Post 43 of the American Legion on Highland Avenue from the mid-1950s until 1965.
+He was quite interested and active in veterans' affairs.

 On June 1, 1960, he married the former Estrellita (Lita) Santos, a local radio celebrity and announcer at station KMPC, who had 2 children from a previous marriage, Leslieanne and Robert Christian (Anderson).
-In 1962, they had a son, Raymond D. Bowman, Jr.
+He then became one of the original members of the Pearl Harbor Survivors Association and co-signed the incorporation papers a year after it was formed in 1961.
+In 1962, Raymond and Lita had another son, Raymond D. Bowman Jr.

 By the 1960s, he evolved to become a major concert presenter of classical and jazz music in the Los Angeles performing arts scene.
 DownBeat Magazine nicknamed him “The Sol Hurok of the avant-garde."
 He met and promoted countless musicians, conductors, and composers over the years.
 He was also instrumental in bringing world ethnic music to the Los Angeles stage for the first time during the 1950s and 60s.
-On January 25, 1959, he presented the famous Viennese mime artist Cilli Wang, at the Wilshire Ebell Theater in Los Angeles.
-Later that year he presented Martin Denny and his "exotica" band at the Pasadena Civic Auditorium.
+On January 25, 1959, he presented the famous Viennese mime artist Cilli Wang at the Wilshire Ebell Theater in Los Angeles.
+The following year, on May 28, 1960, he presented Martin Denny and his "exotica" band at the Pasadena Civic Auditorium; also on the program were the Les McCann Ltd. Trio (including Leroy Vinnegar, bass, and Ron Jefferson, drums).
 For nearly 20 years he presented the "Monday Night Concert Series" at the Ice House in Pasadena when it was a venue for folk music, as well as a comedy club.
 One of the most famous performers he presented was comic Lily Tomlin.
 Her first record album was recorded on one of his Monday nights.
 He also presented the San Francisco Mime Troupe, Dennis Dreith's Nova Jazz Ensemble, Les McCann, Claire Fischer, Don Ellis, Rene Heredia and his Flamenco Show, the Aman Folk Ensemble, and many more.
-He also presented a number of concerts at the "Ash Grove" (8162 Melrose Avenue, Los Angeles) and "Century City Playhouse" (now Pico Playhouse, 10508 Pico Blvd, Los Angeles).
+He also presented several concerts at the "Ash Grove" (8162 Melrose Avenue, Los Angeles) and "Century City Playhouse" (now Pico Playhouse, 10508 Pico Blvd, Los Angeles).